RWS/Sdl-Community/index.md

 SDL-Community
 =============

 The main porpose of this repository is to give the ability to users to improve existing plugins.
-Or to give a code example of how SDL Api's can be consumed.
+Or to give a code example of how SDL Trados Studio Api's can be consumed.

 If you want to add a new functionality please fill free to create a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.